vmware-archive/vrealize-service-broker-full/README.md

 $ cf enable-service-access MariaDB
 ```
-Check out the services available in the broker:
+To see the services available in the broker:
 ```bash
 $ cf marketplace
 Getting services from marketplace in org jgordon / space dev as admin...